 Happy Earth Day, everybody.
 I’m about to go out and get dirty.

 But first… some invitations.

-…to come join me this Monday, April 25, at 7pm in San Francisco for a screening of the film Bag It at the Landmark Opera Plaza movie theater, after which I’ll be around to answer questions.
+…to come join me this Monday, April 25, at 7pm in San Francisco for a screening of the film Bag It: Is Your Life Too Plastic? at the Landmark Opera Plaza movie theater, after which I’ll be around to answer questions.
 Find out what Jeb Berrier is doing in my bathroom.
 If you live near San Francisco and you haven’t seen the film yet, why not come Monday night?
 If you can’t make it, check the Bag It community screening schedule or to find out where it’ll screen near you.
 You can even watch it on TV this month.

-…to Coca Cola’s gala Earth Day event today, starring Matthew Morrison from the TV show “Glee” and a bevy of models covering up only 30% of their bodies, to promote Coke’s new invention: Dasani bottled municipal water in a plastic bottle made with 30% ethanol… Read the restRead the full post.
+…to Coca Cola’s gala Earth Day event today, starring Matthew Morrison from the TV show “Glee” and a bevy of models covering up only 30% of their bodies, to promote Coke’s new invention: Dasani bottled municipal water… Read the restRead the full post.

 Ah, the seasonal aisle.
 It’s always full of some kind of plastic.
 This time of year, we’re confronted by walls of brightly (some would say garishly) colored plastic Easter eggs, and bunnies, and baskets, and plastic grass, and all that stuff.
 Because what’s a holiday without plastic, right?

 After running into the plastic egg wall at CVS and having the expected freak out, I started remembering all the fun I had as a kid, hunting for those plastic eggs with their little surprises inside.
 Sure, we dyed real eggs too.
 But the plastic ones held secret treasures!
 Then, as I was walking home reminiscing, I passed a local thrift store in my neighborhood, and what did I spy through the window?
 Secondhand plastic Easter eggs!

 And more plastic Easter eggs…